windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 ![Add new script](./add_new_script.png.webp "Add new script on Hub")

-Once approved by the Windmill Team, the Script will be available for everyone to use directly on Windmill Cloud or [Self-Hosted](../../advanced/1_self_host/index.mdx) instances synced with Hub.
+Once approved by the Windmill Team, the Script will be available for everyone to use directly on Windmill cloud or [Self-Hosted](../../advanced/1_self_host/index.mdx) instances synced with Hub.

 ![Pick a hub script](./pick_a_hub_script.png.webp)